sailfish009/bsdf/SPEC.md

 The size of lists, mappings and the number of elements in the converter block are encoded as follows: if the size is smaller than 255, a single byte (uint8) is used.
-Otherwise, the first byte is 255, and the next 8 bytes represent the size using a 64bit float.
+Otherwise, the first byte is 255, and the next 8 bytes represent the size using an unsigned 64bit integer (little endian).

-It might seem odd to use a floating point number to represent an integer.
-The reason is that not all languages support 64 bit numbers ... mmmm but we can do some bitshifting and whatnot to make it work...
+A value of 2**53 (9007199254740992) is used to represent infinity.
+This is the top of the range of integer numbers that can be precisely represented using a float64.
+This is used for streams.

+Note that even if the first byte is 255, the second 8-byte number might still be smaller than 255 (e.g. for values written as streams which were "closed").

 ### null, false, true